Coyote Gulch

 Camping

 Although you can camp anywhere in the canyon, the best spots can be found in the middle section of Coyote Gulch.
 Between Jacob Hamblin Arch and the Natural Bridge are the most popular.
+Other good spots include near the Escalante River and the Black Lagoon.

-Safety and Regulations
+Regulations

 The best seasons for backpacking Coyote Gulch are spring (March to mid-June) and fall (September to October).
 During the winter, temperatures can drop below freezing and even receive snow.
 Summer carries extreme heat, flash floods and deer flies.
 For current conditions call the Escalante Interagency Visitor Center (435-826-5499).